dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 `*`) and **will not** support [operator precedence](https://www.mathsisfun.com/operation-order-bodmas.html) (see Appendix I) or **division**.

-Despite it's simplicity it does provide the **foundations** from which you can **easily** introduce more features - you could even support _division_ in spite of Godzilla's objections.
-You can add variables, functions, pipe operators, suffixes, string concatenation, whatever.
+Despite it's simplicity it does provide the **foundations** from which you can **easily** introduce more features.
+You can add variables, functions, pipe operators, suffixes, string concatenation and even, contrary to the will of Godzilla, support division.

 ## What's in One, Please?